Introduction to Timber Framing

 Our all women crew of instructors strive to provide a safe, accessible, inviting and collaborative environment for anyone interested in learning the confident operation of power and hand tools.
 We will empower participants to tackle carpentry projects from initial conception to planning, material acquisition, and construction.
 By building together we encourage one another to feel capable of joining the trades, to develop skills for self-reliance and sustainability, and to rely on the communities that grow out of these workshops for support in our future endeavors.

-This workshop is currently at capacity.
-Please contact us to be added to the waitlist.
+Registration for this workshop is currently full -- please contact CEBE if you'd like to be added to the waitlist.

 History: In the fall of 2020, CEBE partnered with a local contractor, Maine Passive House, to run an introduction to carpentry workshop for women called She Built This.
 During our planning process, we received feedback that our event description and name could be perceived as exclusive to a number of communities we wish to welcome to the trades through these workshops.
 In the interest of embodying the driving force of encouraging diversity in the trades, we began a rebranding process.
 Through the hard work of our past participants and other community members, we have renamed these workshops, "We Built This."